dataglyder/About-me/README.md

 My name is Fatima Adebayo and I am passionate about uncovering  mysteries embeded in data.
-It will be a plesure and opportunity to work with you and discover how data could be used to make a better decision.
+It will be a plesure and opportunity to work with you and discover how data could be used to power decision making.
 Here are some of my accomplished projects and certifications:

 [Python and Regression Analysis](https://github.com/dataglyder/Propane-Prices.io)